Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: Introduction

-Note that we can now extend the metric to the manifold $\tilde{\mathcal{M}} := (t^*,r,\theta,\phi^*) \in \mathbb{R}\times (0,\infty)\times \mathbb{S}^2$.
-The horizon is defined to be the null hypersurface $\{r = r_+\}$.} has finite energy along along $\{t = 0\}$ when $\text{Im}\left(\omega\right) > 0$, has finite energy along hyperboloidal hypersurfaces when $\text{Im}\left(\omega\right) = 0$, and depends smoothly on $\omega$.
+In appendix \ref{odeFacts} we have collected various facts about the relevant class of ODEs that will be used throughout the paper.
+The boundary conditions given for $R$ and $S_{\omega ml}$ ((\ref{horizonBound}), (\ref{infinityBound}), and (\ref{boundSml})) are uniquely determined by requiring that $\psi$, given by (\ref{modeForm}), extends smoothly to the horizon, has finite energy along asymptotically flat hypersurfaces when $\text{Im}\left(\omega\right) > 0$, and has finite energy along hyperboloidal hypersurfaces when $\text{Im}\left(\omega\right) \leq 0$ (see the discussion in appendix \ref{finiteModeEnergy}).
 Furthermore, in section \ref{theBoundary} we will see these boundary conditions directly arise during the proof of integrated local energy decay.
-Though we will not study them here, it is worth mentioning that there is a large literature devoted to locating mode solutions with $\text{Im}\left(\omega\right) < 0$ (see the review \cite{n13}).
+Though they will only concern us tangentially here, it is worth mentioning that there is a large literature devoted to locating mode solutions with $\text{Im}\left(\omega\right) < 0$ (see the review \cite{n13}).
 These are called \emph{quasi-normal modes} and are expected to provide to great deal of dynamical information about the decay of scalar fields.
-For a sample of the mathematical study of quasi-normal modes and corresponding applications (to black hole spacetimes), we recommend \cite{n24}, \cite{n25}, \cite{n26}, \cite{n27}, \cite{n28}, \cite{n29}, \cite{n30}, \cite{n31}, and the references therein.
+For a sample of the mathematical study of quasi-normal modes and corresponding applications (to black hole spacetimes), we recommend \cite{n24}, \cite{n25}, \cite{n26}, \cite{n27}, \cite{n28}, \cite{n29}, \cite{n30}, \cite{n31}, \cite{n32}, and the references therein.